 The perfect answer is that YES!
 You definitely need cooling fans to achieve a good quality PLA 3D print.
 The desired speed percentage for using a cooling fan is 100% although it can work at different speeds while printing.
 T

-hese different speeds produce different results depending on what you desire.
+These different speeds produce different results depending on what you desire.
 Check out our post What Settings Should You Use For PLA?
 (Speed & Temperature)

 The best PLA 3D print temperature for all the 3D printer manufacturers does not exist!
 Achieving a perfect result from your 3D printer does not mean that the setting is good for any other available 3D printer.